kubeshop/kusk-gateway/docs/contributing/roadmap.md

             <td class="tg-0pky">
                 <ul>
                     <li>
-                        prepend and strip HTTP path prefix for the OpenAPI paths ✅
+                        Prepend and strip HTTP path prefix for the OpenAPI paths ✅
                     </li>
                     <li>
-                        rewrite paths when sending to the upstream (backend) ✅
+                        Rewrite paths when sending to the upstream (backend) ✅
                     </li>
                 </ul>
             </td>